 Amy HolmesProgram Director

-Amy leads strategic planning and program development for families, private foundations, and corporate philanthropy, helping donors define and reach their goals.
-She manages giving programs focused on music, literature and the arts, arts education, green spaces, and justice system reform, and has overseen large-scale disaster response and community resilience initiatives.
-She joined RPA in 2004, and has researched and led giving programs in youth development, education, and the Afghan Women Leaders Connect collaborative fund.
+Amy leads the New York Advisory team, and directs strategic planning and program development for families, donor collaboratives and private foundations.
+She helps donors define their philanthropic goals and implement giving programs to achieve them.
+She manages philanthropy focused on music, literature and the arts, arts education, green spaces, and criminal justice system reform, and has overseen large-scale disaster response and community resilience initiatives.
+Amy joined RPA in 2004, and has researched and led giving programs in youth development, education, and the Afghan Women Leaders Connect collaborative fund.